Why Collaboration is the NEW Advantage?

 And they accurately describe the positive effects of such forces in fostering new products, new services, and better products/services at lower prices.

-That is why economists rarely make good leaders.
+That is why economists rarely make good leaders Supply Chain

 In hindsight, this immensely successful book, perhaps also epitomised the high point of the competitive revolution.

-Those of us who had doubts about this single minded focus on competition kept mostly quiet – after all Harvard was supposed to research these things extensively, and know better.
+Those of us who had doubts about this single minded focus on competition kept mostly quiet – after all Harvard was supposed to research these things extensively, and know better Collaboration is the NEW Advantage.

 Not too long after that, Jefferey Skilling, another Harvard guy took this competitive drive to its extreme conclusion before the firm he was leading – Enron – exploded in a volley of absurdities that extreme of anything can lead to.

-Perhaps, that was also the turning point in the corporate thinking.
+Perhaps, that was also the turning point in the corporate thinking Outsourcing 3.0

-Collaboration became slightly more acceptable.
-Competition was good – but there too was time and place for collaboration.
+Collaboration is the NEW Advantage became slightly more acceptable.
+Competition was good – but there too was time and place for Collaboration is the NEW Advantage.
 Perhaps your suppliers and customers had a role to play in your success.

 Perhaps your Collaborative Network or B2B Network is important to your profits.
 Perhaps CEOs should pay more attention to their supply chains as they morph into collaborative B2B Networks.

-It is true that some of the most admired corporations in the world today are led by CEOs who have intuitive mastery of supply chains.
+It is true that some of the most admired corporations in the world today are led by CEOs who have intuitive mastery of Collaboration is the NEW Advantage.

 The likes of Apple, Amazon and now Tesla are global corporations with a truly global business network and supply chain.